7 Tips for Teeth Cleaning

 Everyone brushes their teeth (hopefully) but are you a tooth cleaning master?
 There is far more to effective teeth cleaning than just rubbing some toothpaste over your pearly whites.
 High rates of gum disease and tooth decay are proof that many of us are missing the mark when it comes to removing plaque and bacteria from our teeth.

 If preventing tooth decay and disease isn’t reason enough to work on your cleaning technique, then maybe the preservation of the appearance of your teeth is.
 Yes, good brushers have beautiful teeth.
-And Good Breath.
+And good breath.
 No bad breath!

 Here are 7 easy tips you can incorporate into your teeth cleaning routine.